 There is a separate Configure SMTP plugin you can use to set the From information on all emails sent from WordPress, regardless of the plugin or theme that sends the email.

 Additional WordPress information can be reviewed at WordPress troubleshooting contact forms.
-Please note however that not all plugins and themes allow you to control this.
+Please note, however, that not all plugins and themes allow you to control how emails are sent.

 The Contact Reply-To module changes Drupal's contact form to send from the website's email address.
 It also sets a reply-to header to the actual user, avoiding the restrictions discussed here.